 Complementing the rest of the curriculum, this program aims to achieve four goals that link the undergraduate experience to the lives students will lead after Harvard:

 - to teach students to understand themselves as products of, and participants in, traditions of art, ideas, and values;

 - to enable students to respond critically and constructively to change; and

 - to develop students’ understanding of the ethical dimensions of what they say and do.

-Students must complete one letter-graded course in each of the following eight General Education categories.
-Additionally, one of these eight courses must engage substantially with the Study of the Past:
+Additionally, one of these eight courses must engage substantially with the Study of the Past.

 In general, students should plan to take one General Education course per term.
 There are, however, no constraints regarding the timing of the requirements as long as all are completed by graduation.
 First-year students often find that General Education courses are useful for exploring potential concentrations.
 Other students use the General Education requirements to add some variety to their course of study.